 As blockchain technology has become mainstream in recent years, it is changing the world completely.
 A great achievement has been achieved in many fields, especially the financial sector.
 Telecom is one of the most talked about areas of blockchain technology today.

-In the new era of 5G mainstreaming the telecom industry, organizations need to focus on innovation and how to continue to compete in the sector.
+In the new era of 5G mainstreaming, Let us here check out the top 5 trending Blockchain Use cases in telecom industry. making it competitive for the sector.
 To become on the front line and user-friendly, many companies are looking for new technologies to help revitalize and future-proof their business; Preparing them for the inevitable obstacles ahead.

 Blockchain use cases are defining a new wave in the telecom industry.

 The Telecom industry decided to enter the 5G era bringing the next wave of disruption to the industry, more innovatively.
 For that organizations need to focus on continued innovation to remain relevant and competitive in this sector.
 That is why telecom decides to put it in the hands of blockchain technology.

 5 Blockchain's Use Cases in Telecom industry that are key to implementing these innovative policies to enter the 5G era.